jackyzha0/quartz/docs/authoring content.md

 - `draft`: Whether to publish the page or not.
 This is one way to make [[private pages|pages private]] in Quartz.
 - `date`: A string representing the day the note was published.
 Normally uses `YYYY-MM-DD` format.

-The frontmatter is parsed using the [gray-matter](https://github.com/jonschlinkert/gray-matter) library.

 ## Syncing your Content

 When your Quartz is at a point you're happy with, you can save your changes to GitHub.